 In addition to stints with the Peace Corps and the Marines, Tedson served on the City Council in Washington, DC, before the establishment of home rule in 1973.
-He was also one of the founders of the Bicycle Federation of America, which has since become the National Center for Bicycling and Walking, the host organization for this week’s Pro Walk/Pro Bike: Pro Place conference in Long Beach, California.
-You can see Tedson tomorrow, when he delivers opening remarks and introduces PPS President Fred Kent at the conference’s breakfast plenary.
+He was also one of the founders of the Bicycle Federation of America, which has since become the National Center for Bicycling and Walking, the host organization for the Pro Walk/Pro Bike: Pro Place conference.

 So now, without further ado…

 I hear you have some interesting stories about your time on the DC City Council.
-You were appointed by Nixon, is that right?
+You were appointed by President Nixon?

 Right; the council had to be balanced both in party and race, and at that moment they were looking for a white inner city Democrat.
 His staff had come across the fact that I was a successful crime fighter by leading my neighborhood, which was mixed black, white, and Latino, to take back our street after two dead and two wounded in eleven months.
 We did simple things like floodlight the street, which sent a message.
 We presented ourselves to the absentee landlords and said we could do a better job managing the property than their absentee agents and they agreed.
 That quiet little community effort that we never thought would get anybody’s attention not only made the two local newspapers but also the three American television networks, the BBC, the German national television, and a spread in Look Magazine.